SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Protocols declare associated types using the keyword ``typealias``.
 An associated type provides an alias for a type that is used as part of a protocol's declaration.
-Accosiated types are similiar to type paramters in generic parameter clauses, but they're associated with ``Self`` in the protocol in which they're declared.
+Associated types are similar to type parameters in generic parameter clauses, but they're associated with ``Self`` in the protocol in which they're declared.
 In that context, ``Self`` refers to the eventual type that conforms to the protocol.
 For more information and examples,